 - Swimming and picnicking opportunities

-Crows Nest National Park is only small, but worth the two hour scenic road trip from Brisbane.
+Crows Nest National Park is only small but well worth the two-hour scenic road trip from Brisbane.

-Getting back on the path, follow the easy creekside trail to Kauyoo and Bottlebrush pools.
-Bottlebrush Pool is the perfect place for a swim, but go here after recent rain.
+Getting back on the path, follow the easy creekside trail to Kauyoo and Bottlebrush Pools.
+Bottlebrush Pool is the perfect place for a swim but best after recent rain.

-A short walk will take you to a lookout over the Crows Nest Falls and a waterhole — there’s a few signs warning you not to go around the lookout fencing.
-Don’t miss the walk to the Koonin Lookout, which offers a spectacular view over a gorge, Cressbrook and Perseverance creeks, and the Valley of Diamonds.
+A short walk will take you to a lookout over the Crows Nest Falls and a waterhole – there are a few signs warning you not to go around the lookout fencing, so make sure to follow them.

 Extend your day trip with stops at Wivenhoe Dam on the way to or from the National Park, grab a coffee and bakery treat at one of the small towns you pass through, picnic by the nearby dams of Cressbrook and Perseverance, or visit Ravensbourne National Park.